More than a third of young carers have experienced problems with their mental wellbeing, according to new research.

 "We can’t change the situation that a parent is ill or needs care, but we can help the child find a way forward.”

-If you want to seek advice or help about children’s and young people’s mental health issues you can find a BACP counsellor or psychotherapist via the BACP’s Therapist Directory.
+If you want to seek advice or help about children’s and young people’s mental health issues you can find a BACP counsellor or psychotherapist via our Therapist Directory.